Philharmonics of Corfu

 The Philharmonic Societies of Corfu constitute a significant part of the island's cultural heritage, with a history starting in the 19th century.

-These are musical ensembles of wind and percussion instruments that participate in religious and national holidays, as well as public and cultural events.
+These are musical ensembles of wind and percussion instruments that participate in religious and national holidays, as well as in public and cultural events.

 The philharmonic societies also function as centers of music education, offering schools and departments for teaching instruments, choir, and music theory.
 Today, the philharmonic societies of Corfu continue to play an active role in the social and artistic life of the island, preserving the musical tradition and contributing to the cultural education of young people.